 The first sight to 2020

 We code until the last minute of 2019 but continue in 2020.
-Still, the focus goes more to growing our sales execution capabilities and focusing on talking more customers in the Nordics and the Baltics region.
-We see our uniqueness in the market as the ability to anonymise audio data to comply with the GDPR and data security requirements.
+Still, the focus goes more to growing our sales execution capabilities and focusing on talking to more customers in the Nordic and the Baltic regions.
+We see our uniqueness in the market in the ability to anonymise audio data to comply with the GDPR and data security requirements.
 Moreover, there will be next ASR models for Danish and Norwegian languages, plus massive UX updates.
 But most surely we have a lot of challenging tasks and fun with our fantastic team!

 Wishing you wonderful holidays!

 CEO of Feelingstream